• Skip to primary navigation

 There are many versions of making almond cake here in Sweden.

-There’s one where almond meal is used, another where regular flour is used with almond slices on top, and then there’s this: Swedish almond cake with almond paste.
+There’s one where almond flour is used, another where regular flour is used with almond slices on top, and then there’s this: Swedish almond cake with almond paste.

 This one, though, is not your usual almond cake.